Web 2.0 Logo

 FROM WEB 2.0 TO WEB SQUARED

-The term "Web 2.0" was first used five years ago.
-That's simply an age in computing, and hence it's not unreasonable to ask "so what comes next?"
+The term "Web 2.0" was first used around seven years ago.
+That's simply an age in computing, and hence it's not unreasonable to ask "what comes next?"
 For some time there has been discussion of "Web 3.0" to signify the emergence of an artificially intelligent "semantic web", or perhaps a 3D web accessed in virtual reality.
 However, in June 2009 Tim O'Reilly and John Battelle went far further by introducing the concept of "Web Squared".
 This is described in their excellent white paper Web Squared: Web 2.0 Five Years On.
 You may also want to read my own articles Moving Beyond Web 2.0 and/or Web 3.0 Promises Much to CIOs.

 In essence, Web Squared links the collaborative power of social networking to the "Internet of Things", as well as applying Web 2.0 thinking beyond the computer industry.
 Some will naturally question whether "Web Squared" is just O'Reilly and Battelle trying to create a new bandwagon before their old one of Web 2.0 runs out of steam.
-However, personally -- and as I explore in my own Explaining Web Squared video -- I think there is a great deal of value in the new Web Squared label.
+However, personally -- and as I explore in my own Explaining Web Squared video -- I think there is a great deal of value in the Web Squared label.
 This is because, whilst Web 2.0 is solely about using the Internet as a platform for establishing new types of connection and facilitating collective intelligence, Web Squared builds on this foundation in two important respects.

 Firstly, the "squared" part of Web Squared signals the way web activity will grow exponentially as more and more objects get online.
 This will result in Web 2.0 applications being fed data not just by human beings typing on keyboards, but also by cameras and other types of sensor.
 Some objects will get online directly via embedded technology such as RFID tags or Bluetooth or WiFi network links.
 However, the growth of the Internet of Things will also be driven by technologies that will recognise objects and link data to them.
 As vision and voice recognition technologies improve, in time this means that almost every camera, microphone, scanner, GPS locator and other form of sensor may potentially start to directly feed the web with data on the objects within its range.
 If the resultant "data shadows" are then collaboratively and openly shared a whole host of new opportunities will emerge.
 For example, Sat Nav systems will be able to direct us not just using an internal map, but also data on the location and predicted intent of every other vehicle on the road.

 If a collaborative Internet of Things seems unlikely then it is worth mentioning that it is already starting to happen.
 For example first-generation augmented reality browsers such as Layar and Wikitude are already overlaying information about the places or objects viewed on the video feed from a mobile phone camera.
-Google has also just heralded the new era of voice and sight search with its beta release of Google Goggles for android mobile phones.

 The second and even more fundamental aspect of Web Squared signals the application of Internet thinking beyond computing.
 The idea is that the openness, transparency and many-to-many collaboration of Web 2.0 will have a powerful role to play in addressing global problems such as Peak Oil and climate change.
 Indeed as O'Reilly and Battelle conclude, "Web meets world.
 That's Web Squared".